VezertVezert

 Back to Resources

-Planning Your Website Structure: A Step-by-Step Guide for Business Websites
+Website Structure Planning: A Complete Step-by-Step Guide for Business Websites

 Here's the reality: your website's structure determines how easily Google can crawl and index your pages, how quickly visitors find what they need, and whether your site can grow without turning into an unmanageable mess.
-According to research from the Nielsen Norman Group, users spend an average of 5.59 seconds looking at a website's navigation before deciding whether to stay or leave.
+According to research from the Nielsen Norman Group, users spend an average of just a few seconds evaluating a website's navigation before deciding whether to stay or leave.
 That tiny window is shaped almost entirely by structure.

-This guide walks through the full process of planning a website structure — from the initial goal-setting and content inventory all the way through to URL hierarchy and internal linking.
-Whether you're building a new corporate site or restructuring one that's grown out of control, you'll have a clear, repeatable process by the end.
+This guide walks through the full process of website structure planning — from the initial goal-setting and content inventory all the way through to URL hierarchy and internal linking.
+Whether you're building a new corporate website or restructuring one that's grown out of control, you'll have a clear, repeatable process by the end.

-Why Website Structure Matters More Than Most Businesses Realise
+Why Website Structure Planning Matters More Than Most Businesses Realise

 Think of website structure as the skeleton of your online presence.
-You can dress it up with beautiful design and fill it with brilliant copy, but if the bones are wrong, nothing else performs the way it should.
+You can invest heavily in visual design and high-quality copy, but if the bones are wrong, nothing else performs the way it should.

 But the SEO argument is only half the story.
 Structure shapes user behaviour in ways that show up immediately in your analytics.
+According to the 2024 Web Almanac, 51% of mobile pages have navigational issues that directly increase bounce rates.
 A well-organised site reduces bounce rates because visitors can orient themselves quickly.
 It increases pages per session because the path to related content is obvious.
-And it boosts conversion rates because users aren't burning mental energy trying to figure out where to go next.
+And it boosts conversion rates because users aren't burning mental energy trying to figure out where to go next — which directly ties into conversion optimization best practices.

 There's a practical business angle too.
-Companies that plan their structure before building save significant time and money during development.
+Companies that invest in website structure planning before building save significant time and money during development.
+A Forrester study found that poor information architecture accounts for up to 50% of potential sales lost on e-commerce sites — purely because users can't find products.
 Retrofitting a chaotic information architecture after launch is expensive — it means redirecting URLs, rebuilding navigation components, updating internal links across dozens or hundreds of pages, and risking temporary SEO drops during the transition.
 Getting it right the first time isn't perfectionism.
 It's just good economics.

-UX designer arranging card-sorting sticky notes to plan website information architecture
+UX designer arranging card-sorting sticky notes to plan website structure and information architecture

 Card sorting is one of the most effective ways to discover how real users expect content to be grouped